Main research focus

 Allesfitter: one code to fit them all

-Over the last year I developed an extensive tool set that I bundled up in this public code, with the hope that it can be useful to fellow exoplaneteers and stellar astronomers.
+I developed an extensive tool set that I bundled up in this public code, with the hope that it can be useful to fellow exoplaneteers and stellar astronomers.
 Read more.

 TESS' first Earth-sized planet, HD 21749 (New York Times)

 Measuring stellar light to 1/4000th image pixel precision

 Our Transiting Exoplanet Survey Satellite (TESS) is set to discover thousands of new exoplanets.
 Since its launch in April 2018, I guided exoplanet and stellar activity studies in the TESS core team, maximised the science output, trained team members, and increased public engagement.
 TESS monitors millions of stars for temporary drops in brightness, which are caused by planetary transits.
 With it, we will identify planets ranging from Earth-sized to gas giants, around a wide range of stellar types and orbital distances - and maybe even Earth 2.0.

 With the SPECULOOS mission (Search for habitable Planets EClipsing ULtra-cOOl Stars), I study planets around the coolest of all stars, aiming to find more systems like the famous TRAPPIST-1 - which was discovered by SPECULOOS' prototype.
 I am leading a working group, implementing strategies, and supporting this transnational telescope collaboration.
 SPECULOOS consists of four Ritchey–Chrétien telescopes of 1-meter primary aperture, and is based in Paranal, Chile.

 The Antarctic Search for Transiting ExoPlanets (ASTEP) is one-of-a-kind in the world.
 I am leading the collaboration between ESA and this European telescope consortium operating a 40 cm duo-colour telescope in the Antarctic.
 With it, we leverage uninterrupted nights for unique photometric observation campaigns.